How Do You Prepare HVAC Equipment for a Storm

-The safety of you and your family is priority, but if time permits, power off your HVAC system and cover the outdoor equipment with a tarp.
-Make sure you remove the tarp and any debris before you turn your equipment back on at the end of a storm.
+The safety of you and your family should come first, but if time permits, power off your heating and cooling system and cover the outdoor system with a tarp.
+You must remove the tarp and any debris before you turn your system back on at the end of a storm.

-After the storm has passed, ensure the system is safe before starting it back up.
+When the storm has passed, ensure the system is safe before turning it back on.
 First, make sure there are no indications of damage and clean any debris from around the equipment.
-Call Sunbeam Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the system.
-Once you’ve had the equipment inspected by a professional, turn the equipment back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.
+Call Sunbeam Service Experts for an inspection if there is any damage or flooding to the equipment.
+Once you’ve had an inspection by a professional, turn the heating and cooling system back on as soon as possible to help dry the home and prevent mold from getting into the unit or ductwork.

-If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Sunbeam Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Sunbeam and learn about our membership plans to help keep your HVAC system in working order all year long.